How LifePath Can Help

 LifePath is open for business, going strong, and is here more than ever to support elders, people with disabilities, and caregivers.
 We are responding to the changing needs of those we serve, offering services to new people, staying current on any COVID-19 related developments, communicating up to date and accurate information, and offering resources to callers.

 We moved most of our administrative functions off site and staff are fully equipped to work from home.
-Although our physical office is closed to the public, staff are continuing to communicate with and assess consumers via telephone and the use of video connections, while keeping everybody safe.
+Although our physical office is closed to the public, staff are continuing to communicate with and assess consumers, while keeping everybody safe.
 Home health aides and personal care attendants continue to visit homes and offer care to those who need it.

 LifePath offers a variety of supports, such as personal care, meals, medication pick up and delivery, grocery shopping, wellness calls, and discharges from hospitals and nursing facilities.
 We can often provide help even if the needs are only related to the effects of the coronavirus crisis.
 For those currently residing in or considering nursing facility care, home care services are a viable alternative for comparable care.
 We also have the capacity to help people who want to avoid short-term rehab stays, and people who currently live in nursing homes but wish to move home for the time being.